0m-ax/unit22/readme.md

 9. Would you use this application?

-### Design responces
+### Design responses
-The following responces where done in person a a number of differing dates.
-I chose to ask the questions in person as I am able to better gage the responce of the respondie though body language and time taken to respond.
-The feedback from these responces will be used to create a 2nd iteration of the prefered design.
+The following responses were done in person a number of differing dates.
+I chose to ask the questions in person as I am able to better gauge the response of the response through body language and time took to respond.
+The feedback from these responses will be used to create a 2nd iteration of the prefered design.

 #### Kerri Swindells (Operations manager at small charity) 01/01/2018